Royals vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have won 18.2% of the games this season when they were the moneyline favorite (2-9).
+- The Royals have been underdogs in 104 games this season and have come away with the win 34 times (32.7%) in those contests.

-- Kansas City has a 4-10 record (winning only 28.6% of its games) when playing as moneyline favorites of -110 or shorter.
+- Kansas City has entered 92 games this season as the underdog by +115 or more and is 30-62 in those contests.

-- The implied moneyline probablility for this matchup gives the Royals a 52.4% chance to win.
+- The moneyline set for this matchup implies the Royals have a 46.5% chance of coming away with a victory in the contest.

-- Kansas City has combined with opponents to hit the over on the total 55 times this season for a 55-60-2 record against the over/under.
+- So far this season, Kansas City and its opponents have hit the over in 56 of its 118 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!